z0rc/dotfiles/README.md

 `$ZDOTDIR/rc.d/9[0-9]_*`.
 The difference is that `env.d` is sourced always while `rc.d` is sourced in interactive session only.

+Also `$ZDOTDIR/.zlogin` and `$ZDOTDIR/.zlogout` are available for modifications, albeit missing by default.

 ### Vim configuration

 Add your local configuration to `$DOTFILES/vim/vimrc.local`.